 This site is about getting your first job as a humanitarian aid worker.
-Whether you want to run refugee camps, micro credit programs or health programs, this is my personal opinion (not my employer’s) about ways to make the transition to international relief and development work.
+Whether you want to run refugee camps, micro-credit programs or health programs, this is my personal opinion (not my employer’s) about ways to make the transition to international relief and development work.

 If you find this site at least as useful as a coffee and a bagel, and wonder how you can possibly thank me, please consider buying my e-book on Amazon!
 Getting your first job in relief and development.
 It also helps me to recover some of the costs of hosting this site when people review the e-book – thanks!

 My take on getting a job as a humanitarian aid worker is organized by chapters (on the right-hand side under the heading Book chapters) – and is supposed to be read top-to-bottom more or less like a book.
 Book reviews and other pieces are posted below.
 Find out more about this blog here.

 Please read the disclaimer, and understand that this line of work is not risk free.
 You need to do your own research, make your own decisions, and take responsibility for them.

 If this site is as useful to you as a book you might have paid for please consider buying my new Kindle eBook, which contains much of the content from this site, thoughtfully formatted for off-line reading on a Kindle, iPad, laptop, or other e-reader.
 It’s $7.99, and honestly, what can you get for that these days?
 Get it here.

 If you have questions please do send them either by email or in the comments and I’ll do my best to answer them or find someone who can.
 I also offer individual coaching services for people who have in-depth questions about their particular situation, want feedback and support with resumes and cover letters, or want interview coaching and critique.
 To learn more about that see my career coaching page.